damioune123/ivrogne_api_raspberry/README.md

 A Symfony project created on July 20, 2016, 7:11 pm.

 This project is a rest API using Symfony framework (PHP).
-It's main purpose it to provide web services for a fully automated bar accounts management.
+Its main purpose is to provide web services for a fully automated bar accounts management.
 The main features are :
 - Account of users / admin / super-admin managements
 - self ordering products for users
 - details of ordering and money transfers for users